 That's why 95%+ of clients renew year after year.

-We get you to Stage 3 (Proactive) and keep you there.
+Gets you to Stage 3 (Proactive) and keeps you there.

 That's why we call it transformation, not just compliance.